Ofir-kdrn/2d10-ttrpg/Core_Combat_Mechanics/Death.md

 If you are reduced to 0 HP or lower, you go unconscious and start bleeding to death.

-While bleeding to death in combat, you automatically move your initiative to be before the current turn.
+When you lose consciousness in combat, you automatically move your initiative to be before the current turn.

 If you accumulate 3 successful death saving throws - you are stabilized.